evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 ```

 Please do not attempt to make a port publicly accessible on the internet.
 This
-is disallowed by our security policy.
+is prohibited by our security policy.

 ## Making a distro "spawnable"